A DAY TO revive and reconnect with purpose

 A chance to unwind and reconnect

-WHAT TO BRING: You’ll be spending the majority of time in nature so check out the weather forecast in advance and be prepared with layers (so you can warm up and cool down), windproof and waterproof outerwear (including waterproof trousers if you have them), water bottle and a notepad and pen.
+WHAT TO BRING: You’ll be spending most of the day out in nature so check the weather forecast in advance and be prepared with layers (so you can warm up and cool down), windproof and waterproof outerwear (including waterproof trousers if you have them), water bottle, your Chrysalis journals and a pen.

 DIGITAL DETOX: You will be invited to put your phone in a box for the day to ensure no interruptions.
-Please ensure that you have made appropriate arrangements and put on your out of office.
+Please ensure that you have made appropriate arrangements and put your out of office on.
+You can share our numbers with friends/relatives so that you’re contactable in the case of an emergency (Chloe - 07802447288 / Andy - 07547654445).

 One powerful gateway for delving into your sense of purpose is by reflecting on your life experiences to date and bringing them alive through stories you tell.
 In advance of this day, we invite you to create 4 personal stories based around the following key themes: